divio/divio-cloud-docs/how-to/index.rst

 .. toctree::
     :maxdepth: 1

-    Package an application as an addon <create-addon>
+    Package an application as an addon <addon-create>
-    Update an existing addon <update-existing-addon>
+    Update an existing addon <addon-update-existing>

 .. |uwsgi| image:: /images/uwsgi.png